Creation year

 From 1 - 10 / 533

-• Description of attributes for time series of sea level trend for the last 10 yrs for the Mediterranean basin and for each NUTS3 region along the coast.
+• Description of de desirable and recomended attributes for generating time-series of sea surface annual average temperature for the last 10, 50 and 100 yrs for the Mediterranean basin and for each NUTS region along the coast.

 • '''This product has been archived''' For operationnal and online products, please visit https://marine.copernicus.eu '''Short description''' The Operational Mercator global ocean analysis and forecast system at 1/12 degree is providing 10 days of 3D global ocean forecasts updated daily.
 The time series is aggregated in time in order to reach a two full year’s time series sliding window.
 This product includes daily and monthly mean files of temperature, salinity, currents, sea level, mixed layer depth and ice parameters from the top to the bottom over the global ocean.
 It also includes hourly mean surface fields for sea level height, temperature and currents.
 The global ocean output files are displayed with a 1/12 degree horizontal resolution with regular longitude/latitude equirectangular projection.
 50 vertical levels are ranging from 0 to 5500 meters.
 This product also delivers a special dataset for surface current which also includes wave and tidal drift called SMOC (Surface merged Ocean Current). '''DOI (product) :''' https://doi.org/10.48670/moi-00016